Skip to content

 What is MRCP(UK)?

-Membership of the Royal College of Physicians of the United Kingdom (MRCP (UK)) is a pre-requisite for those wishing to undergo training in a medical specialty.
-The College works together with sister Colleges in the UK to develop and deliver the MRCP exam.
+Membership of the Royal College of Physicians of the United Kingdom or MRCP (UK) is a requirement for anyone looking to pursue a medical specialty.

 More information